 Preety joined RMIT University in 2013.
 Prior to this, she was a Senior Research Fellow at Monash University.
 She has a PhD in Econometrics from Monash University.
-Her research and publication interests have focused in applied microeconomics and econometrics, particularly in limited dependent variable models and their applications in areas such as recreational drug consumption, health and the labour market.
+Her research and publication interests have focused on applied microeconomics and econometrics, with applications in areas such as recreational drug consumption, health and the labour market.

 - Business Statistics

 - Masters in Applied Economics (University of Mauritius)

 - Barake, A.,Mitchell, H.,Stavros, C.,Stewart, M.,Srivastava, P. (2022).
 Classifying player positions in second-tier Australian football competitions using technical skill indicators In: International Journal of Sports Science & Coaching, 17, 73 - 82

 - Nguyen, P.,Srivastava, P.,Ye, L.,Boymal, J. (2022).
 Housing and occupant health: Findings from Vietnam In: Social Indicators Research, 164, 1297 - 1321